mlflow/mlflow/docs/source/llms/deployments/index.rst

 MLflow Models
 ~~~~~~~~~~~~~
 Interfacing with MLflow Models can be done in two ways.
-With the use of a custom PyFunc Model, a query can be issued directly to a deployments server endpoint and used in a broader context within a model.
+With the use of a custom PyFunc Model, a query can be issued directly to a gateway server endpoint and used in a broader context within a model.
 Data may be augmented, manipulated, or used in a mixture of experts paradigm.
 The other means of utilizing the MLflow AI Gateway along with MLflow Models is to define a served MLflow model directly as
-an endpoint within a deployments server.
+an endpoint within a gateway server.

-Using the Deployments Server to Query a served MLflow Model
+Using the gateway server to Query a served MLflow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a full walkthrough and example of using the MLflow serving integration to query a model directly through the MLflow AI Gateway, please see `the full example <https://github.com/mlflow/mlflow/tree/master/examples/deployments/mlflow_serving/README.md>`_.
 Within the guide, you will see the entire end-to-end process of serving multiple models from different servers and configuring an MLflow AI Gateway instance to provide a single unified point to handle queries from.

-Using an MLflow Model to Query the Deployments Server
+Using an MLflow Model to Query the gateway server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also build and deploy MLflow Models that call the MLflow AI Gateway.
-The example below demonstrates how to use a deployments server from within a custom ``pyfunc`` model.
+The example below demonstrates how to use a gateway server from within a custom ``pyfunc`` model.

 .. note::
-    The custom ``Model`` shown in the example below is utilizing environment variables for the deployments server's uri.
+    The custom ``Model`` shown in the example below is utilizing environment variables for the gateway server's uri.
 These values can also be set manually within the
     definition or can be applied via :func:`mlflow.deployments.get_deployments_target` after the uri has been set.
 For the example below, the value for ``MLFLOW_DEPLOYMENTS_TARGET`` is
     ``http://127.0.0.1:5000/``.
 For an actual deployment use case, this value would be set to the configured and production deployment server.